dgwartney/pandoc-book-template/contents/hr-agent/response-filters.md

 ## Response Filters

-In these lesson were are going to user our previously defined user properties to create a response filters.
-In the later lessons we will this filters in a Q&A skill we will create which responds different based on values for user properties.
+In this lesson you will use the user property as part of the definition a response filters.
+In the later lessons, you will use the response filters in a Q&A skill to alter the response to the user based on values set in the user property.

-In the exercises in this chapter you will create to sets of user response filters tied to the user properties that were created in previous exercises.
+In this exercises will create a set of user response filters tied to the `Location` user property.

 **Location**

-One response filter for each country to provide a specific response for each of the employees in the country.
+Create a response filter for each country to provide a specific response for each of the employees from that country.

 ### Exercise: Creating a Response Filter

-In this exercise you will create the response filter for the United States.
+Create a response filter for the United States.

 - Navigate to **Agent -> Configuration -> Response Filters**